mmoreram/BaseBundle/README.md

 }
 ```

+Maybe the file is larger, and you may notice that there are more lines of code,
-It may be larger, but seems to be easier to understand, right?
+but seems to be easier to understand, right?
+This is what clean code means.
 There are only one thing this class will assume.
 Your services definitions use
-yml format.
+*yml* format.
 This is because is much more clear than XML and PHP, and because
 it's easier to interpret by humans.
 As you can see in the *getConfigFiles*
 method, you return the name of the file without the extension, being this always
 *yml*.